Ometepe Island Nicaragua

 The Volcanoes

-Concepción is the harder climb: a round trip of 8-10 hours with sustained steep grades, loose rock near the summit, and vegetation that changes from tropical forest to cloud forest to exposed rock as you gain elevation.
-The summit is frequently in cloud; clear views from the top are not guaranteed.
-A guide is strongly recommended, both for navigation and safety — the volcano is active and the upper sections are not always accessible.
+Concepción is the harder climb: 8 to 10 hours return with sustained steep grades, loose rock near the summit, and vegetation that changes from tropical forest to cloud forest to exposed rock as you gain elevation.
+The summit is frequently in cloud.
+A guide is strongly recommended, both for navigation and because the volcano is active – the upper sections are not always accessible.
+Start as early as possible.

 Other Activities